dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T605: Retributive justice perpetuates cycles of violence.
+### T605: Retributive justice perpetuates a cycle of violence.

 |Support|
 |---|